NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 # Summary
 Producing indoor scene images using Generative Adversarial Networks (GANs).

 This model has intended to expand a currently available dataset of indoor scene images.
+Because of hardware and time limitations, this is not fully achieved.
+However, in the moment of overcoming these constraints, the same code could be used in order to get better outcomes.

+Bellow are specified OS and Hardware elements used during this project R&D with additional notes to answer FAQ.
+Besides this, most of the documentation consists of cases in which models were trained.
+Those cases consist of conclusions, image lists used during training, generator samples on arbitrarily chosen epochs, and models accuracy during epochs.
+These cases are intended to give more intuition on how GANs tries to solve the given problem.

 ## OS and Hardware
 - **OS:** Ubuntu 19.04